Minnesota is coming off a two-game sweep at Vermont.

 Guentzel has also served as an interim head coach for Minnesota during three games and was 2-1-0 as the Gophers' bench boss.
 He was the acting head coach for the Gophers during their 7-2 win against Michigan Tech on March 9, 1996, in the WCHA Final Five.
 He also went 1-1-0 as interim head coach during the 1996-97 season against Minnesota Duluth.

 Guentzel, who captained the 1984-85 Gophers, tallied 87 career points (12 goals, 75 assists) in 143 games at Minnesota.
 He graduated from Minnesota with a bachelor's degree in business and human relations.

 Following his collegiate career, the 1981 draft pick of the New York Rangers, briefly played professional hockey for the Salt Lake City Golden Eagles of the IHL and the New Haven Night Hawks of the AHL.

 Guentzel was a standout athlete at Greenway-Coleraine High School and was First Team All-State selection in hockey during the 1980-81 season.
 He was the Minnesota Iron Range Conference's second-leading scorer in 1980-81 and scored 153 points and 42 goals in four years of high school hockey.

 He also played football and baseball and earned a total of 12 varsity letters.
 Guentzel threw 15 TD passes and rushed for 1,243 yards as a junior in 1979.
 He also played on three Greenway-Coleraine baseball teams that finished third in state tournament.

 Guentzel and his wife, Sally, have three sons: Ryan, Gabe and Jake.
 Ryan played collegiate hockey at Notre Dame, while Gabe played at Colorado College.
-Jake plays hockey as well and is a senior in high school.
+Jake plays hockey as well and is a freshman at Omaha.